vorth/vzome-sharing/g4g/14/gift.md

 ![04-purple-tip-end](https://user-images.githubusercontent.com/1584024/161401169-f28846c1-cbd4-47a9-95a7-dc38f3ab3303.jpg)

 After a few iterations, here is the final design.
-Notice that the barrel of the strut is still (roughtly) a golden rectangle, but it has been rotated so that the struts lie flat on the print bed.
+Notice that the barrel of the strut is still (roughly) a golden rectangle, but it has been rotated so that the struts lie flat on the print bed.
 Also, you can see how we adjusted the tip shape to